sam-thao/Case-Study-Cryptocurrency-Data/README.md

 ## What’s with the hype?

-Markup : * Look at historical daily prices
+* Look at historical daily prices

 •	Look at historical daily prices
 •	How has it performance compared to the stock market?